MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/color-contrast.md

 Another example includes identifying different groups of data in a graph.
 If different colors represent different groups, they should also be distinguishable via other means.
 For instance, in a bar chart, the bars could differ by color but have different fill patterns; in a line chart, the lines could vary by color and have different shapes at each data point.
 Always include labels to identify each reported element.

-Example of a accessibile line chart with different shapes at each data point.
+Example of a accessible line chart with different shapes at each data point.
 <example>
 	<img
 		src="/assets/images/examples/how-to-test-color-line-chart.jpg"